dadashkarimi/ecg2af/README.md

 I developed this project using a combination of `vim` and `VS Code`, utilizing GitHub Copilot for some function autocompletion.
 The app is currently deployed on an `EC2` instance (Linux `t2.medium`), with an attached 32 GB `gp3` volume for additional storage.
 Additionally, I’ve set the Nginx file upload limit to 500 MB to accommodate larger files.

 In this tutorial, you’ll learn how to set up, run, and use the app.
+Here is an outline of the first page that can submit multiple `.hd5` files to the server.

 ![Upload ECG File](fig/uploads2.png)